-Equity Through Meaningful Community Engagement (EMCE) Project
+Enhancing Equity in Cross-Sector Alignment Through Meaningful Community Engagement

 - To better understand what meaningful community engagement takes;

 While the project was short-term, our goal is to use the information gathered to help systems and organizations engage with communities and their leaders in a more meaningful way.
-Next steps including leveraging the information gathered to inform our work with community organizations to build better strategies and tools that will help to make system changes to better serve communities.
+Next steps include leveraging the information gathered to inform our work with community organizations to build better strategies and tools that will help to make system changes to better serve communities.